ansaasad123/spotify-user-guide/Spotify-mobile-guide.md

 2. Select **Remove from this Playlist**.

 > 📌 **Note:** You can also share playlists with friends by tapping the **three dots** menu and choosing the option.

+## Downloading Songs for Offline Listening

+Spotify Premium users can download songs, albums, or playlists to listen offline.

+1. Tap **Your Library** at the bottom.
+2. Tap the **three dots** (⋮).
+3. Tap **Download**.
+4. You can now enjoy your music offline, even without an internet connection.

+> 📌 **Note:** Offline listening is only available to Spotify Premium users.